MarioLFB/P2CodeInstitute/README.md

 6. Returning to the Website, the User can access the quiz again.
 7. Returning to the Website, the User can find additional information such as who developed the Quiz.
 8. Returning to the Website, the User can find a brief explanation of the Quiz's functionality in terms of cognitive enhancement.
-..
-Returning to the Website, the User can contact the Quiz Developer through a text message located on the Contact Us Page.
+9. Returning to the Website, the User can contact the Quiz Developer through a text message located on the Contact Us Page.
-..
-Returning to the Website, the User can find reviews from other users in looping mode, where every 8 seconds a different message is displayed automatically.
+10. Returning to the Website, the User can find reviews from other users in looping mode, where every 8 seconds a different message is displayed automatically.

 #### Site Owner
-9. As the Owner, it is expected that the User has a clear understanding of the purpose of the Website.
+11. As the Owner, it is expected that the User has a clear understanding of the purpose of the Website.
-10. As the Owner, it is expected that the User has quick access to the Quiz.
+12. As the Owner, it is expected that the User has quick access to the Quiz.
-11. As the Owner, it is expected that the User completes the Quiz.
+13. As the Owner, it is expected that the User completes the Quiz.
-12. As the Owner, it is expected that the User accesses the additional information which has a brief explanation about the use of the Quiz.
+14. As the Owner, it is expected that the User accesses the additional information which has a brief explanation about the use of the Quiz.
+15. As the Owner, it is expected that the User contacts us and leaves a positive review through our contact form.
+16. As the Owner, it is expected that the User be directed to the 404 page in case any error occurs, ensuring that the user stays on the website.

 ## Design